syncfusion-content/blazor-docs/blazor/diagram/getting-started/web-assembly-application.md

 ---
 layout: post
 title: Getting Started with Diagram Component in Blazor WASM App | Syncfusion
-description: Checkout and learn about getting started with Blazor Diagram Component component in Blazor WebAssembly (WASM) App using Visual Studio and more.
+description: Learn how to getting started with Diagram control in Blazor WASM application.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# VGetting started with the Blazor Diagram Component in the Blazor WASM app
+# Getting started with Diagram Component in the Blazor WASM app

 In this section, we'll guide you through the process of adding Blazor Diagram component component to your Blazor WebAssembly (WASM) app.
 We'll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our [GitHub repository](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/DiagramComponent/BlazorWASMApp/DiagramSample).